Lokad/Terab/terab_utxo.md

 The Terab API moves away from the historic Bitcoin implementation which relied on undo+reorg block patterns.
 It would still be possible to implement the Terab UTXO API through an undo+reorg approach, but this is not a requirement; and we are inclined to believe that there are superior approaches which are easier to distribute.

+### Full TXO mode

+Terab is also intended to support - through configuration - a _full TXO_ mode where the spent outpoints are never pruned.
+The Terab API is identical for the two configuration _full TXO_ vs _UTXO_; as it is not possible to alternate between the two modes.

 ## Durability at the block level

 Coping with the I/O throughput is one of the major challenged faced by an implementation of the Terab UTXO API.
 Terab addresses this challenge upfront by adopting a rather specific approach to [durability](https://en.wikipedia.org/wiki/Durability_(database_systems)).